 How to Make a Living Fence

 Shrub willows and dogwoods are among the easiest to use in living fences because they grow quickly and self-graft easily.
 The colored stems and easy availability in nurseries are additional bonuses to their use.
+Another option is the red tip photinia.

 For a thorny fence, honey locust, black locust, osage orange, hawthorn, and pyracantha are traditional choices.
 Briars like raspberry and blackberry would lead to a very junky fence and would not be good choices for grafting—these plants naturally let older canes die, so your fence would quickly fill with thorny dead wood.